There are now 3 possible online modes for units:

 Click on an offering mode for more details.

 This core unit aims to assist honours students in the conceptual development of their dissertation topics through a critical study of some of the major contemporary developments in literary and critical theory.
 Through a selection of modules devoted to particular critical paradigms, students are introduced to processes of topic development and methodological evaluation.
 The unit is intended to combine advanced study of theory with critical practice, in order to equip students with the skills to write better dissertations and define and manage their own research projects.

 - 6 points

 Availability Location Mode Semester 1 UWA (Perth) Face to face

 - Details for undergraduate courses

-- Honours core unit in English and Cultural Studies [Bachelor of Arts (Honours)]
+- Honours core unit in English and Literary Studies [Bachelor of Arts (Honours)]

-- Typically this unit is assessed in the following ways: (1) critical exercise; (2) research essay; and (3) seminar participation.
+Indicative assessments in this unit are as follows: (1) critical exercise; (2) research essay; and (3) seminar participation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Dr Ned Curthoys

 - seminars: 1 x 2 hours per week

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.